MediaComem/comem-devmobil/subjects/ionic-extras/README.md

 #### Adding the map to the component's template

 To display the map in your page's template, you need to add the `leaflet` directive to a `<div>` on the page.
+You can pass the options to this map by binding an object to the `leafletOptions` directive:

 ```html
 <div class="map" leaflet [leafletOptions]="mapOptions"></div>